thread13/sshpass-debug/README.md

 Usage: does not differ from original 'sshpass', except for a few environment variables are available:

-    # log some data ( except for pw, of course ) with syslog
+    # log some data ( except for the password, of course ) with syslog
     export SSHPASS_DBG_SYSLOG=1
     # sets a (killing) timeout for every pty read,
     # so that long reads from the pseudo-terminal will terminate the application